 Elisa Ronzoni writes about the mezuzah as a device that turns the home into a sacred space.

-We’d probably all agree that a temple is both a physical and spiritual space, representing more than just a sacred building.
-It’s a connection to something greater.
-Its silence helps us delve deeper into the purpose of our lives.
+We’d probably all agree that a temple is both a physical and spiritual space, representing more than just a sacred building—it’s a connection to something greater, it’s silence to delve deeper into the purpose of our lives.
 Joseph Campbell said it quite beautifully: “Your sacred space is where you can find yourself again and again.”

-We like to think that the Jewish Museum of Australia offers exactly that: a safe and welcoming place for everybody to explore history, identity, community, art and craftsmanship.
-In our galleries people can contemplate, learn, connect and create in a spirit of curiosity and tolerance, ultimately finding a bit of themselves through participation.
+We like to think that the Jewish Museum of Australia offers exactly that, a safe and welcoming place for everybody to explore history, identity, community, art and craftmanship.
+In our galleries, people can contemplate, learn, connect and create in a spirit of curiosity and tolerance, ultimately finding a bit of themselves through participation.

-In another gallery of the Jewish Museum, we are honoured to display two elegant and meaningful creations of Melbourne-based, established interior designer Danielle Brustman, a talented recipient of the JMA 2024 Eva and Marc Besen Contemporary Artist Commission.
+In one of our galleries, we have the privilege of displaying two elegant and meaningful creations of Melbourne-based, established interior designer Danielle Brustman, a talented recipient of the JMA 2024 Eva and Marc Besen Contemporary Artist Commission.

 Danielle’s practice spectrum is broad.
 She uses a vibrant and complex palette to create pieces that question how we perceive both private and public spaces.
 Her designs are shaped by storytelling and influenced by bold colour contrasts, geometric shapes, and imaginative environments.